 Explore your inner cowboy in Calgary or “Cowtown.”
 Visit in early July during the Calgary Stampede to get into the mood, watching roping contests, bucking broncos (horses are bred for this) and country music shows.

-Insider’s tip: Live like a local first by visiting the Alberta Boot Company to buy an authentic stetson (cowboy hat) and pair of boots.
+Insider’s tip: Live like a local first by visiting the Alberta Boot Company to buy an authentic Stetson (cowboy hat) and a pair of boots.
 Don’t miss the Glenbow Museum to learn about First Nations culture.

 Then?
 Drive Highways 1A west then 22 south of Calgary to visit a host of Canadian cowboy and First Nations sites.
 Favourites include Bar U Ranch National Historic Site (the Sundance Kid spent time here hiding from The Law.
 Remember Butch Cassidy and the Sundance Kid?).
 Once world-renowned for its Percheron horse-breeding program, today the 1882 site showcases ranch life in Canada.